Mastering Working Capital Management: Key Components and Strategies for Optimization

 3. Inventory: Striking the Right Balance

-Example: A grocery store’s shelves stocked with perishable and non-perishable items represent its inventory.
+A grocery store’s perishable and non-perishable stock represents its inventory.

 Why It Matters:

-• Explore just-in-time (JIT) inventory systems to reduce carrying costs.
+• Implement Just-in-Time (JIT) inventory systems to minimize carrying costs.

-Example: A restaurant’s outstanding bills for ingredients purchased from various suppliers fall under accounts payable.
+A restaurant’s unpaid invoices for ingredient purchases fall under accounts payable.

 Why It Matters:

-• Strong supplier relationships can lead to better credit terms.
+✅ Strong supplier trust can lead to better credit terms

 • Ensure timely payments to maintain supplier trust.